mamtapandey1910/web-socket_llm_tts_service/README.md

 - server/: Contains the WebSocket server implementation and connection handling.
 - services/: **Contains the LLM and TTS service implementations.
 I have created separate services for LLM and TTS to keep the code modular and maintainable.
 LLM service generates texts in chunks so I have created a queue to store those chunks and stream it to the client.
 I have created a buffer string to avoid sending every small chunks to the text-to-speech service. the buffer will accumulate the chunks until it reaches a certain size before sending it to the TTS service.
 This reduces the number of requests made to the TTS service and improves overall efficiency.**

+- llmService.ts: Handles communication with the OpenAI API to generate text based on user prompts.
+- ttsService.ts: Handles communication with the TTS service to convert text segments into speech

 - sessions/: Manages user sessions and their associated data.
 This need to be improved for production use.
 - types/: Contains TypeScript type definitions for various parts of the application.
-- utils/: Contains utility functions used throughout the application.
+- utils/: Contains utility functions used throughout the application. error handling has been done using custom error class and catchAsyncError utility to handle asynchronous errors in the application.
+  **queue.ts** contains the custom queue implementation for handling streaming data.
+  **segmentText.ts** contains logic to split the buffered sentences into smaller segments before sending them to the TTS service.
+This is important because sending every chunk to exhausts the TTS service quickly and also increases the latency.
+So I have created a function to segment the sentences into smaller parts based on punctuation and length.